djradon/public-notes/prdct.threedworld.md

 ## Features

 - "Every object in the model librarian has been semantically tagged by category: the wcategory and wnid parameters are the object's WordNet category and ID values."
+- "In order to use keyboard and mouse controls, the TDW build window must be focused (i.e. be the selected window).
+This means that keyboard controls will only work on personal computers."
+  - "When a key press or key hold occurs, Keyboard can either send a command to the controller, or trigger a function."